MyNameIsTrez/grug/README.md

 ## Sections

-`grug.c` is composed of several sections, which you can find by searching for `////`:
+`grug.c` is composed of sections, which you can find by searching for `////`:

 1. JSON
 2. INIT
 3. READING
 4. TOKENIZATION
 5. PARSING
-6. SERIALIZING TO C
-7. COMPILING
+6. COMPILING
-8. MACHINING
+7. MACHINING
-9. LINKING
+8. LINKING
-10. MISC
+9. MISC

 ## Small example programs